fbac/kcal/README.md

 ## Simple kcal and macronutrients calculator

 I'm just fat and lazy.
-And I guess those two comes together.

 ### TODO
 - Add some more formula
+- Add customizable prot and fat ratios
 - Improve it! (as a general idea)